 - Introduction to City Tour

-The sisters Chan and Mook were born into the head of Baan Kien Village family.
+The sisters Chan and Mook were born into the head of the Baan Kien Village family.
 Chan married and became a widow twice.
-The second time was when she was around 45-50 years old; her husband, who was the governor of Thalang Town, died from a long illness.
+The second time was when she was around 45-50 years old.
+Her husband, who was the governor of Thalang Town, died from a long illness.
 This happened just before the Burmese troops invaded.
 At the onset of the invasion, instead of running away, she and Mook decided to gather the people together and fight back.
-The rest of the story has become a legend.
+The rest of the story became a legend.

 There is documentation that shows how Lady Chan lived a full life after the war.
-She helped locals build up their life again through tin trading amongst many other things – an amazing and unusual role for Thai women back then, when they were only expected to tend to the house and bring up the children.
+She helped locals build up their life again through tin trading amongst many other things – an amazing and unusual role for Thai women back then when they were only expected to tend to the house and raise children.